 The San Antonio Food Bank And Lockaway Storage Team Up To Feed The Community

-Capping off their month-long food drive, Lockaway Storage team members from across San Antonio rallied together at the Culebra Road location for the second annual Stuff The UNIT Event on June 2nd.
+In June of 2019, Lockaway Storage team members from across San Antonio rallied together at the Culebra Road location for the second annual Stuff the UNIT Event on June 2, 2019.

 After a successful month of raising money and food donations for the San Antonio Food Bank, the final push was about more than winning a prize for the most donations raised.
-The competition between the districts lead to the biggest donation to date from Lockaway Storage, nearly doubling last year’s donation and providing more than 50,000 meals for San Antonio’s residents who are most in need of food.
+The competition between the districts lead to the biggest donation to date from Lockaway Storage, nearly doubling the donations from 2018 and providing more than 50,000 meals for San Antonio’s residents who are most in need of food.

-Saying it was a hot day at Lockaway Storage on Culebra Road during the Stuff the Unit event would be an understatement.
+Saying it was a hot day at Lockaway Storage - Culebra during the Stuff the UNIT event would be an understatement.
 It was scorching!
 The high temperature according to the local weather report was 103 degrees.

 Thank you to our self storage professionals who made it to the event and were able to smile cheerfully, hold signs by the road, and make this event great despite the blazing elements!